YouTube Gaming’s Ryan Wyatt on gaming’s explosive growth in 2020

 GamesBeat: The number of content creators is interesting.
 More people getting paid to play games, making careers out of this.

 Wyatt: It’s great.
-Seeing different creators coming up in different markets–if you look at some of our biggest live streamers on the platform, they come from Spanish-speaking markets, or Brazil, or India.
+Seeing different creators coming up in different markets — if you look at some of our biggest live streamers on the platform, they come from Spanish-speaking markets, or Brazil, or India.
 Big creators, driving some of the biggest viewership for gaming.
 If you look over the past year, the biggest moments for live streams, the majority of them are happening on YouTube.
 It speaks to–when creators go live on YouTube, they’re the biggest livestreams outright, far bigger than any other creators on any other platform.
 And you’re seeing this happen in all different markets, whether it’s Southeast Asia, India, or Latin America.
 That’s been impressive overall.

 You’re right.
 People are getting paid to play video games, and they’re getting to do it more than ever.
 The other thing I think is interesting, no matter where these gaming creators are streaming, they’re all YouTube Gaming creators.
 If you look at Ninja or DrLupo or NICKMERCS, these big Twitch streamers, they’re doing equivalent watch time on their YouTube Gaming channels.
 They’re big YouTube Gaming creators as well.
 How we work with everyone is important, making sure the creator ecosystem is healthy and continues to grow.

-GamesBeat: Did you see any impact from Microsoft ending their game streaming platform?
+GamesBeat: Did you see any impact from Microsoft ending its game streaming platform?

 Wyatt: I don’t think so.
-How I think about it–Phil Spencer is one of the best people we have in the industry.
+How I think about it — Phil Spencer is one of the best people we have in the industry.
 I want to work closely with him.
 Xbox is a great company.
 Minecraft, the numbers speak for itself.
 It’s incredibly important.
 It’ll allow us to partner more closely with Phil and Xbox.
 I’m looking forward to doing that.

 GamesBeat: How much of the audience is international now?
 It sounds like that’s grown even more this year.